tijldeneut/dpapilab-ng/README.md

 **mksdec.py**: this utility tries to decrypt the *system* MasterKey files provided, using DPAPI system key stored in LSA secrets.

-**mkudec.py**: this utility tries to unlock (decrypt) the *user* MasterKey files provided, using the user password or password hash.
+**mkudec.py**: this utility tries to decrypt the *user* MasterKey files provided, using the user password or password hash.

-**winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows WiFi password, which are (usually) system wide.
+**winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows Wi-Fi password, which are (usually) system wide.
 To decrypt them you need: the DPAPI system key, which is one of the OS LSA secrets; the system MasterKeys, stored in  ``\Windows\System32\Microsoft\Protect\S-1-5-18\User``; the WiFi directory, ``\ProgramData\Microsoft\WwanSvc\Profiles``.

+**winwifipeapdec.py**: this utility decrypts Windows Wi-Fi Enterprise passwords, these are first encrypted using system Masterkeys, but the password itself is in ``NTUSER.dat`` and encrypted with user Masterkeys, so both are needed.

-**chrome-edge-dec.py**: this utility tries to decrypt both Cookies and stored browser passwords from either Chrome or the newer MS Edge browser.
+**chrome-edge-dec.py**: this utility tries to decrypt both Cookies and stored browser passwords from either Chrome, Opera or the newer MS Edge browser.

 **creddec.py**: this utility tries to decrypt Windows Credential files